Battle of Nijmegen: Background

 The River Waal at Nijmegen was an important natural barrier, which was not overarched until 1879 by the Railway Bridge, and in 1936 by the Road Bridge, commonly known as the Waal Bridge.
 At the time, the Waal Bridge was a remarkable feat of engineering: it was the longest tied-arch bridge in Europe.
 On 10 May 1940, during the German invasion of the Netherlands, the Waal Bridge had been demolished by Dutch military engineers to prevent a rapid advance of the Wehrmacht.
 In the course of the German occupation, the bridge was repaired, and reopened in 1943.

 On 22 February 1944, the Allied Bombing of Nijmegen took place.
 Its intended target of opportunity was the railway station area (which the Germans used for weapons transport), but because the attack was carelessly executed, most bombs dropped on residential buildings in the city centre, killing about 800 civilians.
 After the fact, the Nazis seized on the incident, and focused their propaganda on it, attempting to sway popular opinion against the Allies.
 Their efforts failed, however, and may have even been counterproductive.
 On the eve of Market Garden, most Nijmegeners were passionately awaiting Allied liberation, despite the bombardment.

-That liberation seemed to come soon when in late August Heeresgruppe B collapsed in Normandy and made a rushed, chaotic retreat to Germany, leaving the Allies to capture Northern France and Belgium in a matter of days.
+That liberation seemed imminent when in late August Heeresgruppe B collapsed in Normandy and made a rushed, chaotic retreat to Germany, leaving the Allies to capture Northern France and Belgium in a matter of days.
 Reports spread that the British had conquered Brussels and Antwerp on 3 and 4 September, and allegedly –but incorrectly– Breda as well.
 This gave rise to a euphoric ambiance throughout the Netherlands on the next day, later known as Mad Tuesday, when one exaggerated rumour after another fed the hope that liberation would occur in a matter of hours.
 However, the German forces managed to regroup, and would not be driven out of the Netherlands without a fight.
 British general Montgomery then designed the ambitious plan Market Garden, to surprise the Germans by the deployment of airborne forces.
 These would quickly seize several crucial bridges across major rivers, after which the heavy armour could advance straight through the Netherlands, along Eindhoven, Nijmegen and Arnhem, and reach the Ruhr, where a vital part of Germany's war industry was located.
 The airborne landings were given the codename "Market," and the ground force operation was given codename "Garden."
 The airborne drop would capture the bridges, and the ground forces would be the main invasion.
 The airborne drop would secure the bridges that were vulnerable to being blown up by the Germans and protect the invasion route.
 The operation may have been sufficient to finish the war before the end of 1944.